DataDog/documentation/content/graphing/dashboards/template_variables.md

 ## Template Variable in Graphs

-Once that you have defined a template variable, it appears in the options displayed in the `from`  field:
+Once you have defined a template variable, it appears in the options displayed in the `from`  field:

 {{< img src="graphing/dashboards/template_variables/tv_in_graph.png" alt="Template variable in graphs" responsive="true" popup="true" style="width:50%;">}}

-Once the graph saved the value of this Template Variable will be the one selected on top of your Dashboard:
+After the graph is saved, the value of this Template Variable will be the one selected on top of your Dashboard:

 {{< img src="graphing/dashboards/template_variables/selecting_template_variables.png" alt="Selecting template variables" responsive="true" popup="true" style="width:75%;">}}